Accelerating Fully Homomorphic Encryption by Bridging Modular and Bit-Level Arithmetic: Experimental Results

-\review[W]{As this application has much higher memory requirements compared to the previous experiments, w}e ran the experiments on an Intel Xeon Silver 4214R CPU @ 2.40GHz with 24 cores and 1 TB of memory running on RHEL 7.9.
-We use the same version of E3 and Microsoft SEAL as in the other experiments with GCC 7.3.1.
 We set each run to use 24 threads and report the query time, i.e., the time performing encrypted computation, and the number of ciphertext additions, multiplications, and subtractions in Table \ref{tab:nops}.
-We use the same plaintext modulus as in the other experiments ($t = 2^{16}+1$), but we vary the polynomial degree ($n \in \{2^{13}, 2^{14}, 2^{15}\}$)\review{ in order to evaluate the extra performance improvement provided by bridging for requiring a lower multiplicative depth}.
-Without bridging, we were only able to run with $n = 2^{15}$, since lower polynomial degrees do not provide enough noise budget to run the application without bootstrapping.\footnote{Bootstrapping is not supported by the Microsoft SEAL library.
-Accounting for noise growth is commonly tasked to the programmer in FHE applications.} With bridging, we were able to reduce $n$ to $2^{13}$ without corrupting the result.
-As $n$ reduces, the number of batching slots in a ciphertext is reduced as well since it is equal to the polynomial degree.
+We use the same plaintext modulus as in the other experiments ($t = 2^{16}+1$), but we vary the polynomial degree ($n \in \{2^{13}, 2^{14}, 2^{15}\}$) in order to evaluate the extra performance improvement provided by bridging for requiring a lower multiplicative depth.
+Without bridging, we were only able to run with $n = 2^{15}$, since lower polynomial degrees do not provide enough noise budget to run the application without bootstrapping.
+With bridging, we were able to reduce $n$ to $2^{13}$ without corrupting the result.
+As $n$ reduces, the number of batching slots in a ciphertext reduces since it is equal to the polynomial degree.
 However, the reduction in latency for the homomorphic operation compensates for the reduction in slots.
-Experimental results show that when $n$ is halved, the latency of the ciphertext multiplication reduces by at least 4 times.
-This effect can be even greater due to effects related to cache memories.
-Therefore, reducing the polynomial degree is always desirable.
-One halving of $n$ increases throughput by at least 2x and reduces latency by at least 4x.
+Experimental results show that when $n$ is halved, the latency of the ciphertext multiplication reduces by at least 4 times, and can be amplified depending on the behavior of cache memories.
+Consequently, one halving of $n$ increases throughput by at least 2x and reduces latency by 4x.

-For the same polynomial degree ($n = 2^{15}$) bridging is around 6.82x faster than bit-level arithmetic.
+For the same polynomial degree ($n = 2^{15}$), bridging is around 6.82x faster than bit-level arithmetic.
 This is due to the reduced number of operations on encrypted data, as one can see in Table \ref{tab:nops}.
 Nevertheless, bridging requires less noise budget to operate, which allows us to use smaller polynomial degrees.
 In the fastest case, bridging has the throughput improved by 62.2x, while the latency reduces by around 249 times.